tkg31302/SoC2021_Task1/Assignment4/Readme.md

 # Week 4 Assignment ESRGAN
 ESRGAN model uses a relativistic discriminator, an RRDB based generator and also incorporates perceptual loss.
 The main ideas implemented are based on the original paper of ESRGAN.
+ESRGAN paper can be accessed [here](https://arxiv.org/abs/1809.00219).

 ## Basic Functioning
 - Basically, the functioning of ESRGAN is similar to a typical GAN with some modifications.
 The working of a GAN is quite simple, the generator produces an output, the discriminator then tries to determine if the output is a realistic high resolution image and then based on the output of the discriminator, the generator values are tuned.